 The steps to follow to comply with the recommendations of the CNIL

-Identify and categorize the processing of personal data
+Identify and categorise the processing of personal data

-The second step is to prioritize actions by ensuring that you collect only the data necessary for your business, contact your partners to harmonize your practices or determine the legal basis of your data processing.
+The second step is to prioritise actions by ensuring that you collect only the data necessary for your business, contact your partners to harmonise your practices or determine the legal basis of your data processing.

 Implement a CMP in line with the recommendations of the CNIL.